 Posted on

 Nicholas Himonidis at The CPA Academy

-Nicholas Himonidis will be co-presenting a live webinar for The CPA Academy on May 27 at 10:00 a.m. entitled ‘Cryptocurrency: How To Find And Track in Litigation‘.
+Nicholas Himonidis co-presented a live webinar for The CPA Academy entitled ‘Cryptocurrency: How To Find And Track in Litigation‘.
 The webinar will cover the tools and methods used to identify cryptocurrency use and conduct forensic analysis of cryptocurrency transactions.
-For more information or to register please use the link below.
+While no longer offering CLE credits, the course is still available on the CPA Academy’s website at:

+Posted on